 After knowing what accident you were in, the personal injuries you suffered as a result and the damages you can claim, you then need to prove all your allegations, which include providing the following evidence:

-- 1. Documentary Evidence – related to medical records and bills, employment certification, repair costs of your property, the police report detailing the investigation and witness declarations to support your claim.
+These types of evidence are related to medical records and bills, employment certification, repair costs of your property, the police report detailing the investigation and witness declarations to support your claim.
 These can also refer to forms of media that can be preserved such as videos, pictures, and voice recordings.

 Hurdles You Need to Get Over

 You will be faced by insurance adjusters who will do everything to deny your claims.
-In some instances, you will be faced by defense lawyers hired by the other party to make sure that you will not be able to prove liability against their client.
+In some instances, you will be met by defense lawyers hired by the other party to make sure that you will not be able to prove liability against their client.
 These insurance adjusters are well-versed in diversion and adept in doing anything to protect their clients from such claims.
-Furthermore, you need to contend with determining who to ask for legal help because not all lawyers are learned in torts claims.
+Furthermore, you need to contend with determining who to ask for proper legal assistance because not all lawyers are learned in torts claims.

-All the evidence in the world cannot help you win your claims if you are not represented by top personal injury lawyers like MLG Lawyers who have vast experience in protecting the rights of all personal injury victims in California.
+All the evidence in the world cannot help you win your claims if you are not represented by top personal injury lawyers from the Mesriani Law Group who have vast experience in protecting the rights of all personal injury victims in California.
 The top personal injury attorneys from Mesriani Law Group have dealt with numerous personal injury lawsuits